15 min read

 Impact

-• What the product became: A platform with 8 customer-facing workflow SKUs across three categories — crawling (multi-tier, with 14 DAG execution nodes), content conversion (PDF, HTML, DOCX to Markdown, responsive image sets), and searchability (llms.txt, sitemaps, JSON-LD generation).
-Accessible through CLI, REST API, web dashboard, and MCP server for AI agents.
-The processing engine ran end-to-end with a full security stack: OIDC authentication, policy-based authorization, and tenant isolation at the database level.
+• What the product became: A platform with 15 processing workflows across three categories — crawling, content conversion, and searchability — accessible through CLI, REST API, web dashboard, and MCP server.
+Full security stack: OIDC authentication, policy-based authorization, and tenant isolation.

 • What happened next: Paused after the co-founder split on product direction.
-The core platform was working locally and in CI, but had not yet reached cloud deployment or external users.
-Monica and Adrian continued with The SEO Copywriting Lab, an earlier project focused on the optimization layer.
+The core platform was working locally and in CI, but had not reached cloud deployment.
 The strategic thesis was independently confirmed weeks later when Cloudflare launched a near-identical crawl endpoint (send a URL, receive structured content).
+Parallel AI emerged with a similar platform for making websites AI-readable and citable.

-• Developer interviews confirmed the CLI-first approach matched workflow expectations — developers who tested it integrated into their pipelines immediately
+• Developer interviews confirmed the CLI-first approach — developers who tested it integrated into their pipelines immediately

-• Competitive research identified the positioning gap: nobody was building infrastructure-grade pipelines for AI-readable content, only single-step tools
+• Competitive research identified the positioning gap: nobody was building infrastructure-grade pipelines for AI-readable content

 • Investor conversations confirmed interest in the tooling layer, even when the strategic positioning required market education